 In order to make way for the present medical laboratories, the School of Veterinary Medicine moved from 36th and Pine Street to 39th and Woodland Avenue in 1901.
 In 1905, Dean Leonard Pearson presented plans for a combination of new veterinary school and hospital.

-Generous contributions, a gift of $100,000 from Mrs. James J. Goodwin (daughter of J. Bertram Lippincott), a bequest of $50,000 from Mr. Joseph E. Gillingham, and more state appropriations totaling $380,000 from 1906 to 1911, allowed for the completion of a new building by 1913.
+Generous contributions, a gift of $100,000 from Mrs. James J. Goodwin (daughter of J. Ballinger Lippincott), a bequest of $50,000 from Mr. Joseph E. Gillingham, and more state appropriations totaling $380,000 from 1906 to 1911, allowed for the completion of a new building by 1913.
 The school has since resided in this building.

 The Faculty voted to admit women to the course in veterinary medicine in 1933 provided "that no concessions be made in regard to the work required."
 Within two years, the school was offering courses for advanced work in veterinary pathology leading to master and doctoral degrees.
 The school has been offering graduate courses in cooperation with the Graduate School of Medicine ever since.